 Wakefield

-Primary Futures and the National Association of Head Teachers is delighted to be working together on a programme of inspiring events for children in primary schools across Wakefield.
-Inspiring Wakefield is connecting primary schools in the area with a huge range of volunteers from local organisations to broaden children’s horizons and show them that by working hard at school, they can be whatever they want to be.
+In 2018, Primary Futures and the National Association of Head Teachers were delighted to work together on a programme of inspiring events for children in primary schools across Wakefield.
+Inspiring Wakefield connected primary schools in the area with a huge range of volunteers from local organisations to broaden children’s horizons and show them that by working hard at school, they can be whatever they want to be.

-A series of inspirational events and activities have taken place in 16 primary and infant schools across the city.
-Launched on 13 February at South Parade Primary, volunteers from a wide range of interesting careers came to the school and talked to children about the jobs they love and how they got there.
-You can see updates in the ‘related’ section.
+A series of inspirational events and activities took place in 16 primary and infant schools across the city.
+Launched on 13th February 2018 at South Parade Primary, volunteers from a wide range of interesting careers came to the school and talked to children about why they love their jobs and how they got there.

 MP Mary Creagh writes about her experience of the campaign in the Wakefield Express.